 Injured in a Plane Fire Cause by a Portable Charger?

 Due to many airlines ignoring the FAA’s warning regarding portable chargers and lithium-ion batteries, fliers are still at risk of harmful cabin fires and explosions.
 In the event of a fire during flight, a plane would need to make an emergency landing.
 Passengers might suffer from damages ranging from a slight inconvenience to serious burns and death.
-If you suffered thermal burns, smoke inhalation, chemical burns, property damage, or other injuries because of a lithium battery fire on an airplane, talk to an aviation attorney.
+If you suffered thermal burns, smoke inhalation, chemical burns, property damage, or other injuries because of a lithium battery fire on an airplane, talk to an aviation accident attorney.
 You might have a claim against the airline, the passenger, and/or other parties.

 If a passenger disregards an airline’s warning not to bring lithium-ion batteries on board, injured parties might have a claim against the individual for breaking the rules.
 The passenger could have a claim against the airline itself, however, if it negligently failed to prevent the fire from occurring.
 For example, if it reasonably should have known of the risk of allowing a portable charger on-board but let the passenger bring it anyway.
 With the rules still changing and more and more issues arising with lithium-ion batteries on planes, it is worthwhile to seek counsel from an attorney after a related incident.